AugustusKling/translatables/README.md

 translatables is a tool for localizing Scala and Java programs.
 It features a library to translate text by looking up translations from your translations file according to the grammar of the target language.
 A command line tool is also provided to scan Scala and Java sources for translatable texts, and to create and maintain translation lists.

+A JavaScript based implementation with [online demo](http://augustuskling.github.io/translatables-js/) of the same concept exists.
+The demo is not as feature-rich as this implementation.

 Multilingual domain aware translations
 --------------------------------------